This review

 Faced with the choice between SumUp Air and SumUp Solo, there are some crucial differences.

-For a start, SumUp Air only works when it’s connected with SumUp App on a phone or tablet connected to the internet.
-Solo only works on its own.
+For a start, SumUp Air only works when it’s connected with an app on a phone or tablet connected to the internet.
+Solo works on its own or with a POS system.

 Because Air is only switched on when a transaction created in SumUp App is ready for the card payment, the battery life of Air is much better than Solo at 500 transactions from a full charge.
 Transactions on Solo are created from start to finish via a power-consuming touchscreen, so it only lasts 100 transactions from a full charge.